Huangzhw0221/812-research-group/content/authors/张琦/_index.md

 enrollment_year: 2021
 ---

 Qi Zhang is a Master Student of artificial intelligence at the laboratory.
 His research interests include Artificial Intelligence, Action Recognization and Computer Vision.
-He has published two SCI papers.
+He has published 2 SCI papers.
 He received the national scholarship and the first class scholarships, and won awards in electronic design competitions.
 He enjoys traveling and photography.